sugarlata/drift-downloader/README.md

 This project will enable automatic downloading of videos from a drift device.

+1. Connect to the Camera AP
-1. Endpoints related to drift control can be found in BossDefine.java - this is from the [Drift SDK](https://us.driftinnovation.com/blogs/news/drift-link-a-brand-new-open-source-app-for-android)
+2. Endpoints related to drift control can be found in BossDefine.java - this is from the [Drift SDK](https://us.driftinnovation.com/blogs/news/drift-link-a-brand-new-open-source-app-for-android)
-2. Use the following endpoints:
+3. Use the following endpoints:

 **Get all files (assuming folder is 100MEDIA**